Azure-Samples/Azure-Confidential-Computing-VMs/CVMIssueMitigations/Ubuntu_Rollout_Issue_091224/Recover CVM from Ubuntu 6_8_0 bug.md

 ```

 ## Create Recovery VM
-The recovery VM is used to mount to CVM's OS disk and remove the 6.8.0 kernel from the EFI partition.
+The recovery VM is used to mount the affected CVM's OS disk and remove the 6.8.0 kernel from the EFI partition.
 It can be any VM and does not need to be a CVM itself.
 You can use the same recovery VM for multiple CVM recoveries if the affected resources are in the same region.

 **Note**: We tested this process on a DC-Series CVM.